-H1B Workers Denied Entry Based on Perceived Inconsistencies in Resumes03 Aug 2017
+H1B Workers Denied Entry Based on Perceived Inconsistencies in Resumes22 Feb 2021

-Foreign nationals requesting admission (or readmission) to the United States in H1B status, especially those serving as consultants in the IT industry, are facing increased scrutiny from U.S. Customs and Border Protection (CBP) officers stationed at U.S. ports of entry.
-One tool CBP officers frequently use to help determine whether a person should be admitted involves searching the foreign national’s electronic devices and examining her/his resume, looking for discrepancies or other possible areas of concern related to the individual’s employer or client.
-This tactic appears to have become more common in recent months, and prospective or returning H1B workers with vague or inaccurate resumes have been interrogated and, in many cases, denied entry through an expedited removal order or a withdrawal of application for admission.
+Foreign nationals requesting admission (or readmission) to the United States in H1B status, especially those serving as consultants in the IT industry, continue to face scrutiny from U.S. Customs and Border Protection (CBP) officers stationed at U.S. ports of entry.
+One tool CBP officers frequently use to help determine whether a person should be admitted involves searching foreign nationals’ electronic devices and examining their resumes, looking for discrepancies or other possible areas of concern related to their employers or clients.
+In recent years, prospective or returning H1B workers with vague or inaccurate resumes have been interrogated and, in many cases, denied entry through expedited removal orders or withdrawal of the application for admission.

 CBP Has Authority to Search Electronic Devices

 CBP officers have tremendous discretion to grant or refuse admission to the United States.
 Further, CBP has broad authority to search the data saved on the electronic devices of foreign nationals requesting admission to the United States, including eMails, text messages, social media posts, and saved documents.
 CBP officers may examine such data to determine whether the individual’s stated reasons for visiting the United States are consistent with the approved petition, visa application, or other representations to the government.
 In the H1B context, this examination can include information related to the individual’s work location, salary and other payments, the employer-employee relationship with the petitioner, and other factors.